-A range of activities pertaining to the protection of national minorities are being implemented in the framework of the Council of Europe co-operation and assistance programmes with the aim of facilitating the ratification and implementation of the Framework Convention: the Secretariat organises information meetings to give detailed information on the Framework Convention for the Protection of National Minorities (and other Council of Europe legal instruments) and encourage the process of its signature and ratification or, for those States already party, to discuss in more detail domestic developments and implementation of the Framework Convention.
+A range of activities pertaining to the protection of national minorities are being implemented in the framework of the Council of Europe co-operation and assistance programmes with the aim of facilitating the ratification and implementation of the Framework Convention.
+The Secretariat organises information meetings to give detailed information on the Framework Convention for the Protection of National Minorities (and other Council of Europe legal instruments) and encourages the process of its signature and ratification or, for those States already party, to discuss in more detail domestic developments and implementation of the Framework Convention.
 These meetings are directed at parliamentarians, government officials and representatives of national minorities.
 Council of Europe experts also provide legislative expertise to several member and applicant states on questions relating to the protection of national minorities.
-Finally, with a view to increasing the effectiveness of the supervisory mechanism of the Framework Convention, training seminars on the drafting of state reports are also organised.
+Finally, with a view to increasing the effectiveness of the supervisory mechanism of the Framework Convention, training seminars on the drafting of State reports and 'shadow reports' prepared by nongovernmental organisations are also organised.
+A NGO training session entitled 'the Framework Convention as an advocacy tool' was organised by the Council of Europe and Minority Rights Group International from 16 to 20 June 2007 in Strasbourg.